 Faculty of Arts General Medal

 B.A.
 General (Psychology)

 Delaney Fehr is the 2022 recipient of the Faculty of Arts General Medal, awarded for highest standing in a Bachelor of Arts three-year General Degree Program.
 Delaney completed a major in Psychology and a minor in Sociology.

 At the beginning of her degree, Delaney struggled with deciding on her path because she had too many interests.
 She knew she wanted to work with people and needed variety.
 The courses taken in her Bachelor of Arts undergraduate degree will provide a fantastic base as she begins the Masters of Occupational Therapy program at UM.
 “I love that OT focuses on all aspects of an individual’s health, such as physical, mental, social, emotional and spiritual,” said Delaney.
 She reminds us that getting a degree isn’t just about the studies.
 One of her favourite moments came from her UM intramural soccer team Neymar Mr. Nice Guy.
 “I played in my first year and again in my final semester.
 We won the Winter 2022 tournament which was an awesome way to end my three years at UM!”
 Delaney would like to thank her family and friends for their support during her studies.

 Congratulations to the Arts medal winners.

-At its 2021 UM Virtual Convocation, the University of Manitoba will confer degrees, diplomas and certificates on 4,421 graduates.
+At its 2022 UM Convocation, the University of Manitoba will confer degrees, diplomas and certificates on 2,835 graduates.

-Don’t forget to check UM Student Instagram and Faculty of Arts Instagram to learn more about some of the students graduating in 2021.
-You can also join the ‘Convocation conversation’ on social media by following #umanitoba2021.
+Visit the UM Student Instagram and Faculty of Arts Instagram to learn more about some of the students graduating in 2022.
+You’ll find congratulations messages from fellow graduates and professors, stories about fellow graduates, more information about convocation and tips for new alumni.
+You can also join the ‘Convocation conversation’ on social media by following #umanitoba2022.